 Normally the central portion of the diaphragm is not discretely visualised on chest radiographs as it merges with the cardiac silhouette.
-If the diaphragm can be seen continuously across the midline then this is highly suggestive of gas within an abnormal space; mediastinum, pericardium or peritoneal cavity.
+If the diaphragm can be seen continuously across the midline then this is highly suggestive of free gas within the mediastinum, pericardium or peritoneal cavity.

 - 1. Schmitt ER, Burg MD.
 Continuous diaphragm sign.
 West J Emerg Med.
 2011;12 (4): 526-7. doi:10.5811/westjem.2011.4.2283 - Free text at pubmed - Pubmed citation